-Should any part of this Agreement or any provision contained herein be determined by a 3 body of competent jurisdiction to be unlawful or invalid the remainder of the Agreement 4 shall remain in full force and effect.
-Upon request from either party, the Union and 5 Employer negotiating committee shall commence negotiations within thirty (30) days for 6 the purpose of coming to agreement on a substitute provision for that which was declared 7 unlawful or invalid.
-8 9
+Should any part of this Agreement or any provision contained herein be determined by a body of competent jurisdiction to be unlawful or invalid the remainder of the Agreement shall remain in full force and effect.
+Upon request from either party, the Union and Employer negotiating committee shall commence negotiations within thirty (30) days for the purpose of coming to agreement on a substitute provision for that which was declared unlawful or invalid.

-10 Nothing in this Agreement shall be construed to limit or reduce the rights and privileges of the parties except where specifically modified herein.
-11
+Nothing in this Agreement shall be construed to limit or reduce the rights and privileges of the parties except where specifically modified herein.

-For the Employer:

-For the Union: Thomas Way 2/2022 For the Employer: Banks Evals/19/2022

-CocuSigned by:

-Paula Lukaszik

-4 ±12396D3AE54A9 DocuSigned by:

-Brian Edwards 25 /2 9 /2 2 FDDA5369104A4F3

-Junne or 81/2m3 2022

-Date
+Article 55 - Contract Publication

-1 2 ARTICLE 55 - CONTRACT PUBLICATION 2 3 55.1 Contract Distribution 4 Prior to posting on the Labor Relations website, the University will submit to the 5 6 Union the electronic version of the collective bargaining agreement between the University of Washington and the WFSE.
-The Employer will post the agreement 7 electronically on the Labor Relations website by the effective date of the 8 agreement (July 1, 2023) or within sixty (60) days of legislative approval, whichever 9 is later, 10 11 55.2 The Employer will provide all current and new employees with a link to the new 12 13 Agreement.
-Translated versions of the Agreement can be found at: https://hr.uw.edu/labor/staff-unions/wfse-master-contract/contract 14 15 16 55.3 Each department or unit will maintain a paper copy of the contract accessible to all employees.
-17 employees.
-18 19 20 55.4 Each Human Resources Operations Office will maintain a paper copy of the agreement accessible to union members during normal business hours.
-21 Tentati vely Agreed To: Fo r the Union CocuSigned by: For the Employer: DocuSigned by:
+55.1.
+Contract Distribution.
+Prior to posting on the Labor Relations website, the University will submit to the Union the electronic version of the collective bargaining agreement between the University of Washington and the WFSE.

-For the Union CocuSigned by: For the Employer:

-thomas Wrag/14/2022 Banks Evans 9/14/2022

-4G1DA2G371AA409 C5469E99932C427

-Paula lukasget 4/2022

-4E12A96D3AE54A9 DocuSigned by:

-Brian Edwards/3022

-FDDA5369104A4F3 DocuSigned by:

-Jennifer Ibom 4,02022

-687E6AF63EE0469

-Date
+55.2.
+The Employer will provide all current and new employees with a link to the new Agreement.

+55.3.
+Each department or unit will maintain a paper copy of the contract accessible to all employees.

+55.4.
+Each Human Resources Operations Office will maintain a paper copy of the agreement accessible to union members during normal business hours.

+Article 56 - Union Membership Dues Deduction, and Status Reports

-1 ARTI CLE 56 - UNION MEMBERSHIP DUES DEDUCTION, AND STATUS REPORTS 2 3 56.1 Notification.
-4 The Employer shall notify each employee hired into a bargaining unit position that 5 the position is included in a bargaining unit represented by a union through job 6 posting, new employee orientation, or appointment letter.
-7 8 56.2 Dues Deduction.
-9 Upon written authorization to the Union by an individual employee to become a member of the Union and pay membership dues, the Employer shall provide for 10 11 the semi-monthly payroll deductions of union dues which are uniformly applied to 12 all members in those bargaining units in which the Union is the exclusive 13 bargaining agent.
-The Employer will honor the terms and conditions of each 14 employee's signed membership card upon authorization by the Union.
-15 16 A. The Union shall transmit to the Employer via a web based electronic reporting 17 system, by the cut-off date for each payroll period, the name and Employee 18 10 ID number of employees who have, since the previous payroll cut-off date, provided authorization for deduction of dues, PEOPLE, or have changed their 19 20 authorization for deduction.
-The Employer will provide instructions and 21 templates for the web based electronic reporting system and provide a 22 calendar of required payroll cut-off dates.
-23 24 56.3 Indemnification.
-25 The Union and each employee in a designated bargaining unit hereby undertakes 26 to indemnify and hold the University, and its employees harmless from all claims, 27 28 demands, suits or other forms of liability that may arise against the University for or on account of any deductions made from the wages of such employees or for 29 any action taken under this Article.
-30 31 56.4 Remittance of Dues.
-32 The Employer shall electronically transmit to the Union on the first bank working 33 day after each payday all dues deducted for that pay period in those bargaining 34 units for which the Union is the exclusive bargaining representative.
-35 36 56.5 Revocation.
-30 37 50.5 An employee may revoke their authorization for payroll deduction of payments to 38 the Union by written notice to the Employer and the Union in accordance with the 39 terms and conditions of their signed membership card.
-Every effort will be made 40 to end the deduction effective on the first payroll, and not later than the second 41 payroll, after receipt by the Employer of confirmation from the Union that the 42 terms of the employee's signed membership card regarding dues deduction 43 revocation have been met.
-44 45 56.6 Voluntary PEOPLE Deduction. -10 00.0
+56.1.
+Notification.
+The Employer shall notify each employee hired into a bargaining unit position that the position is included in a bargaining unit represented by a union through job posting, new employee orientation, or appointment letter.

+56.2.
+Dues Deduction.
+Upon written authorization to the Union by an individual employee to become a member of the Union and pay membership dues, the Employer shall provide for the semi-monthly payroll deductions of union dues which are uniformly applied to all members in those bargaining units in which the Union is the exclusive bargaining agent.
+The Employer will honor the terms and conditions of each employee's signed membership card upon authorization by the Union.

+A. The Union shall transmit to the Employer via a web based electronic reporting system, by the cut-off date for each payroll period, the name and Employee ID number of employees who have, since the previous payroll cut-off date, provided authorization for deduction of dues, PEOPLE, or have changed their authorization for deduction.
+The Employer will provide instructions and templates for the web based electronic reporting system and provide a calendar of required payroll cut-off dates.

+56.3.
+Indemnification.
+The Union and each employee in a designated bargaining unit hereby undertakes to indemnify and hold the University, and its employees harmless from all claims, demands, suits or other forms of liability that may arise against the University for or on account of any deductions made from the wages of such employees or for any action taken under this Article.

+56.4.
+Remittance of Dues.
+The Employer shall electronically transmit to the Union on the first bank working day after each payday all dues deducted for that pay period in those bargaining units for which the Union is the exclusive bargaining representative.

+56.5.
+Revocation.
+An employee may revoke their authorization for payroll deduction of payments to the Union by written notice to the Employer and the Union in accordance with the terms and conditions of their signed membership card.
+Every effort will be made to end the deduction effective on the first payroll, and not later than the second payroll, after receipt by the Employer of confirmation from the Union that the terms of the employee's signed membership card regarding dues deduction revocation have been met.